How is the Council funded?

 Whangārei transport rate

-This rate helps fund Whangārei district’s public bus, Total Mobility services and other public transport services.
+This rate helps fund Whangārei district’s public bus service, Total Mobility services and other public transport services.

 Far North transport rate

-This rate helps fund the Far North district’s public bus and other public transport services.
+This rate helps fund the Far North district’s public bus service and other public transport services.

 River management rates